Commodore64user/oed_prettifier/README.md

 * Identify and wrap phonetic transcriptions, quotations, and cross-references in `<span>` tags.
 * Standardise the format of dates, authors, and titles within quotations.

-### `SynonymExtractor` (The Keyword Miner)
+### `SynonymExtractor` (The Keyword Miner Specialist)

-This is a specialised utility class for finding and cleaning potential synonyms, which are used as alternate search keys in the dictionary.
+This is a specialised utility class for finding and cleaning potential synonyms, which are used as alternative search keys in the dictionary.

-* **Extraction**: It parses the cleaned HTML of an entry to find all text contained within bold (`<b>`) tags, which often represent alternate forms, compounds, or related phrases.
+* **Extraction**: It parses the cleaned HTML of an entry to find all text contained within bold (`<b>`) tags, which often represent alternative forms, compounds, or related phrases.
 * **Cleaning**: Each potential synonym is passed through a cleaning process to remove punctuation, symbols, and other noise.
 * **Filtering**: It filters out common English words (like 'and', 'the', 'of') and fragments to produce a useful list of keywords.

-**Note**: This is an optional step that significantly increases the script's running time (approximately 4x slower) due to the overhead of parsing every entry's HTML.
+**Note**: This is an optional step that significantly increases the script's running time (depending on your system, this can be approximately 2x-4x slower) due to the overhead of parsing every entry's HTML.

 ## Screnshots